Introduction

 Courses Random Rubble Masonry

 This method of construction is similar to uncursed random rubble masonry except that the work is roughly levelled up to form a course varying from 30 to 45 cm thick.
 All the courses are not of the same height.
-For the construction of such masonry, quoins are built first and a line is stretched between the tops of quoins.
+For the construction of such masonry, quoins are built first, and a line is stretched between the tops of the quoins.

 The intervening walling is then brought up to this level by using different sizes of numbers in the order in which they are placed.
 This form of masonry is better than uncoursed random rubble masonry.